 Andrew Palmer joined Canterbury Christ Church in 1996 as a lecturer in modern and contemporary literature.

-He currently leads four modules: Literature, Memory and the First World War (MA), Topics in Contemporary Literature: Literature & Power 1958-68 (Year 3), Modern Literature and the First World War (Year 2), Texts & Contexts: Romanticism to Post-modernism and Literature Comes Alive (both Year 1).
+He currently leads four modules: Literature, Memory and the First World War (MA), Topics in Contemporary Literature: Literature & Power 1958-68 (Year 3), Literature Matters (Year 2) and Texts & Contexts (both Year 1).

 In 2003, he instigated the MA in Creative Writing, and acted as its Programme Director for eight years.
 From 2011 to 2015, he was Programme Director of the Single Honours BA programme in English Literature.
 In 2013, he was Acting Head of Department for English and Language Studies.
 He is now the Programme Director for the MA in English Literature.

 He has worked as an external examiner or consultant at Edge Hill University, Southampton Solent University, the University of Huddersfield, the University of Hertfordshire and St. Martin’s College, Lancaster.

 Research and knowledge exchange

 Dr Palmer is the co-author, with Sally Minogue, of The Remembered Dead: Poetry, Memory and the First World War (Cambridge University Press, 2018).
 This monograph interrogates notions of remembrance, mourning and commemoration as expressed, enacted and questioned in poetry arising from the First World War.